hello-stipz/hello-stipz/README.md

 <br>

 ### ✅ PROFESSIONAL FOCUS
-> I build reliable systems in the public sector, where simple solutions to complex domains actually matter.
+> I build reliable systems in the public sector, where simple solutions to complex domains matter.
 Over time, I’ve taken on increasing responsibility by delivering work that holds up under real-world constraints.
 I care about building things that are functional, robust, maintainable, and actually usable in practice.

 ### ✅ PERSONAL INSIGHT
-> I care about how systems feel to use - from dev to end-user.
+> I care about how systems feel to use - from dev to enduser.
 Also, my bio probably already revealed it, I’m a feminist, which shapes how I think about systems, responsibility and who benefits from them (technically or otherwise).
 It often influences my perspective on usability and design decisions.

 ### ✅ ABOUT MY HUB
-> For now, most of my GitHub will be side projects ~ some intentional, some experimental.
+> For now, most of my GitHub will be side projects.
+Some intentional, some experimental.
 They’re usually just ways of understanding things more deeply by building them.
 So this page is currently just a small landing spot.
 I might add more showcases over time, depending on my free time... which, like for most people, is limited.

 <br><br><br>

-<sub>Sidenote: I love communication and writing and it breaks my heart that AI made it impossible to use <mark>-</mark> so I substitute with ~</sub>
+<sub>Sidenote: I love communication and writing and it breaks my heart that AI made it impossible to use <mark><b>-</b></mark></sub>